 - 100% of teachers will be trained on the core aspects of our community school practices and how new roles/partnerships will expand whole-child supports. - 100% of students will have access to high quality Tier I emotional wellbeing support on a weekly basis.
-We will begin with a weekly emotional check-in, and expand into academic check-ins and social-emotional skill-building.
-We will adjust the master schedule to include at least 20 minutes of SEL-focused learning time each week. - 100% of students will have access to high quality Tier II and Tier II interventions based on their determined needs.
+We will begin with a weekly emotional check-in, and expand into academic check-ins and social-emotional skill-building. - 100% of students will have access to high quality Tier II and Tier II interventions based on their determined needs.
 We will expand our MTSS system to include emotional wellbeing inputs, and we will demonstrate a response to those inputs in a timely manner.
-Families will be a collaborative partner in this process. - Students will improve their social-emotional learning capacity, as measured by pre/posts on an annual SEL screener.
-By 8th grade, 80%+ of students will show improvement or high levels of capacity in Self-Awareness, Self-Management, Social Awareness, Responsible Decision Making, and Relationship Skills. - Students will experience a stronger sense of belonging, as measured by pre/posts on an annual SEL screener.
-By 8th grade, 80%+ of students will show improvement or high levels of capacity in Sense of Belonging measures.
+Families will be a collaborative partner in this process. - Students will improve their social-emotional learning capacity, as measured by an SEL Screener (Sown to Grow).
+90% of students will show improvement or high levels of capacity (score of 3.5+ / 4) in Self-Awareness, Self-Management, Social Awareness, Responsible Decision Making, and Relationship Skills.